- Gear List

 INCLUDED in your hunt: All flights are included on this hunt.
 Charter from Anchorage and all the necessary flying to service camp in the outfitters aircraft.
-Outfitter has multiple aircraft Piper Super Cubs to Cessna and commercial professional pilots on staff.
+Outfitter has multiple aircraft and commercial professional pilots and mechanic on staff.
 One pilot is on call at the lodge in case anything is needed in the field.
 Full Concierge service in Anchorage including: airport pickup, hotel transfers, help checking in and license and tag procurement, delivering trophies and meat to the expediter/processor.
 One Hunter with One guide unless you request an observer or hunting companion.
-Outpost cabin based with shower and electricity Polaris 6 wheeler to navigate to and from the sheep mountain.
+Outpost cabin based with shower and electricity Polaris 6 wheeler to navigate to and from the sheep mountains.

 - Lodging & Accommodations

 - Physical Conditions